|

 Dreamers gather to dine and discuss all things lucid in the candle-lit lanai.

-Lectures by Stephen LaBerge on various topics, including: Scientific research on lucid dreaming; The nature of dreaming reality;
+Lecture topics include: Scientific research on lucid dreaming; The nature of dreaming reality; How we

 |